 In designing and evaluating the disclosure controls and procedures, management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable, not absolute, assurance of achieving the desired control objectives.
 In addition, the design of disclosure controls and procedures must reflect the fact that there are resource constraints and that management is required to apply judgment in evaluating the benefits of possible controls and procedures relative to their costs.
-Our management, including our Chief Executive Officer and Chief Financial Officer, believes that our disclosure controls and procedures and internal control over financial reporting are designed to provide reasonable assurance of achieving their objectives and are effective at the reasonable assurance level.
+Our management, including our Chief Executive Officer and Chief Financial Officer, believes that our disclosure controls and procedures and are effective at the reasonable assurance level.
 However, our management does not expect that our disclosure controls and procedures or our internal control over financial reporting will prevent all errors and all fraud.